Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Evaluation

 We evaluated the benefits of our approach on DLRM training distributed across 128 nodes (with one GPU each) using ASTRA-Sim.
-Figure~\ref{fig:scale_out_results} shows the normalized execution time for performing one DLRM training pass for our approach normalized against the baseline.
-The embedding operations and All-to-All collective communication involved in the forward pass of DLRM is replaced with our proposed fused \emph{embedding + All-to-All} kernel.
-The extent of the benefit which can achieved from our approach is limited by minimum of the overlapping operations.
-We can see that our approach is able to hide most of embedding operations behind All-to-All, achieving on average $\sim$10\% reduction in the overall execution time.
-Note that, the benefits currently achieved are by overlapping the All-to-All involved in the forward pass.
-Fusing the All-to-All collective with dependent computation along the backward pass will provide additional speed-up.
+Figure~\ref{fig:scale_out_results} shows the normalized execution time for performing one DLRM training pass.
+The embedding operations in both the forward and backward passes are overlapped with their dependent All-to-All collective operations using WG-level parallelism.
+We can see that our approach is able to hide most of embedding operations , achieving on average a $\sim$21\% reduction in the overall execution time.